Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Background

+While GPU-centric platforms provide high internal bandwidth using NVLink or Infinity Fabric technologies, they can only scale to a limited number of GPUs.
+To expand beyond a single platform, operators rely on traditional network technologies, such as Ethernet or Infiniband, to connect the NICs of different platforms.
+This paper refers to the inter-platform network as the ``NIC domain."

+The state-of-the-art interconnection in the NIC domain is based on a well-known network architecture called a \textit{Rail-optimized network}~\cite{nccl212}.
+This architecture is ubiquitously used for high-performance computing (HPC) workloads.
+As we discuss next, Rail-optimized networks are better suited for DNNs than conventional CPU-centric datacenter networks.
+However, given that Rail-optimized networks are primarily designed for HPC workloads, they miss a significant opportunity to further leverage the unique traffic patterns of LLM training workloads (\S\ref{sec:traffic_ana}).\looseness=-1

+First, let us consider a conventional datacenter design specialized to serve unpredictable and bursty CPU-heavy workloads.
+This architecture, known as a \fattree network~\cite{fattree, fbdcarch}, provides any-to-any connectivity between server pairs. \fattree networks are well-studied in the system and networking community and are the de facto infrastructure for storage, cloud, and map-reduce workloads. \looseness=-1

+The Rail-optimized network for GPU training clusters evolves from the datacenter \fattree network~\cite{nccl212, dgxh100archdoc}, illustrated in Figure~\ref{fig:Rail-optimized}.
+For a GPU platform with an HB domain of size $K$, there are $K$ total rails, where a \textit{rail} comprises GPUs with the same local rank that belong to different HB domains~\cite{multirail}.
+A Rail-optimized network places these GPUs under the same set of switches, which we denote as rail switches.
+Figure~\ref{fig:Rail-optimized} highlights rail one and rail $K$ in red and yellow colors, respectively.
+Connecting same-rank GPUs to the same rail switches ensures the lowest possible latency across them.
+Such connectivity is desirable because an optimal DNN parallelization strategy concentrates its NIC domain traffic between GPUs with the same local rank~\cite{nccl212}.

-To scale training an LLM beyond a single HB domain, GPU cluster operators use RDMA-capable NICs to interconnect multiple HB domains together.
-The conventional network architecture to interconnect HB domains is called a \textit{rail-optimized} network~\cite{dgxh100archdoc}.
-GPUs within an HB domain are labeled from 1 to $K$ as their \textit{rank} in these networks.
-A \textit{rail} is the set of GPUs with the same rank on different HB domains, interconnected with a rail switch.
-For instance, Figure~\ref{fig:rail-optimized} illustrates Rail 1 and Rail $K$ in red and yellow, respectively.
-These rail switches are connected to spine switches subsequently to form a full-bisection any-to-any \fattree network topology.
-This network ensures any pair of GPUs in different HB domains can communicate at the network line rate (hundreds of Gbps).
-For instance, traffic between \texttt{GPU 1, Domain 1} and \texttt{GPU 1, Domain 2} traverses through Rail Switch 1 only, while traffic between \texttt{GPU 1, Domain 1} and \texttt{GPU 2, Domain 2} goes through the respective rails and the spine switches.
-We refer to the connection across HB domains as the network domain in the rest of the paper. \looseness=-1
+Rail-optimized architectures enjoy low latency between GPUs in the same rail.
+The rest of the network employs layers of spine switches to connect the rail switches to form a full-bisection any-to-any \fattree network topology.
+This network ensures that any pair of GPUs in different HB domains can still communicate at the network line rate of hundreds of Gbps.
+For instance, traffic between \texttt{GPU 1, Domain 1} and \texttt{GPU 1, Domain 2} traverses through Rail Switch 1 only, while traffic between \texttt{GPU 1, Domain 1} and \texttt{GPU 2, Domain 2} goes through the respective rails and the spine switches. \looseness=-1